 If you discover little drips rather than a substantial puddle by your air conditioner, water could be dripping off the evaporator coil instead of flowing down the condensate line.
 This may take place if the coils are grimy, or if holes in the insulation surrounding the coils divert the condensate.
 The best way to avoid the evaporator coil from deteriorating is to keep up with annual air conditioning maintenance.

 A film of frost may appear on the indoor coils, which splashes onto the floor as it defrosts.
 If you notice this, turn off your air conditioner without delay to avoid frying the compressor.
 The evaporator coil might freeze because of reduced airflow.
 To avoid this, replace your filter before it becomes clogged.
 If that doesn’t take care of the problem, the refrigerant is probably low or additional service is necessary.
 You’ll need a professional HVAC technician like one from Service Experts Heating & Air Conditioning to check the charge and mend any leaks.

 Our Experts Can Manage All Your Air Conditioning Repair Needs

 Regardless of why your AC is leaking water, Service Experts Heating & Air Conditioning can solve the issue.
 We’ll troubleshoot and repair your air conditioner, getting it back to operating again without delay.

-Our technicians are highly trained, experienced and NATE-certified to deliver outstanding repairs.
+Our technicians are highly trained, experienced and ACE-certified to deliver outstanding repairs.
 We have complete confidence in our repairs—in fact, we support everything we offer with a one-year 100% Satisfaction Guarantee!*

 We’ll even recommend a stress-free membership plan.
 This might help you discover AC troubles ahead of time so you can halt impending repairs while keeping your home cozier.